 - Choosing the wrong investment and losing money?

-- Missing the opportunities which was right in front of you?
+- Missing the opportunities which were right in front of you?

-Those use to be my struggles too, until I found a systematic way to invest.
+Those used to be my struggles too, until I found a systematic way to invest.

 To be fair, there are many ways of investing which could work for you, but momentum investing is one of the simplest and most practical strategies which you can use to build your wealth quickly.

-The gist of momentum investing is to follow where the crowd go.
-This seems to contradict what many “financial experts” advocate and definitely a big no-no for value investors.
-But that is what we human naturally do.
+The gist of momentum investing is to follow where the crowd goes.
+This seems to contradict what many “financial experts” advocate and is definitely a big no-no for value investors.
+But that is what we humans naturally do.
 Therefore, it is one of the easier ways.

 Recognize momentum investing is not speculating

-You may have heard of momentum trading and associate it with high risk and speculation of the markets, but momentum investing is not the same.
-The idea is not to trade in and out and try to profit from the market movement, but you merely want to on the right side.
+You may have heard of momentum trading and associate it with high risk and speculation in the markets, but momentum investing is not the same.
+The idea is not to trade in and out, but you merely want to be on the right side.

-How do you find the best chicken rice in a hawker center?
+Think about this, how do you find the best chicken rice in a hawker centre?

-Being contrarian and still reap gains is theoretically possible but you must ask yourself whether you have the guts, time and money to do the work.
+My point is, being a contrarian and still reaping gains is theoretically possible.
+But you must ask yourself whether you have the guts, time and money to do the work.

-Many people, me included, start investing by randomly following the news or stock tips and trying to predict the market direction.
+Many people, myself included, started investing by randomly following the news or stock tips and trying to predict the market direction.
 But if you have tried that before, you know it hardly works.

-Stock market is a chaotic and confusing world.
-One day it is full of good news and optimisms and the next day the same market can plunge and wipe out your wealth.
+The stock market is a chaotic and confusing world.
+One day it is full of good news and optimism and the next day the same market can plunge and wipe out your wealth.